baliga-lab/tfbsdb/README.md

 <code>
 create database tfbs;
-grant all privileges on tfbs to dj_ango;
+grant all privileges on database tfbs to dj_ango;
 </code>

 ## Populate